-New York City Field Sobriety Tests
+New York City Field Sobriety Tests and Breath Tests

 In any case of driving while ability impaired by drugs (DWAI-Drugs) or intoxicated by alcohol (DWI), the arrest process remains largely the same.
 During the course of a traffic stop, the police may, if they suspect a possible DWI infraction, ask a suspect to step out of his or her vehicle to perform a series of tests to determine whether there exists probable cause for arrest.

 Our DWI defense lawyers are both experienced and knowledgeable in this field of law and are available at all times of the day to ensure any decision you make test is fully informed.
-Speak to one of the attorney’s at the Law Offices of Jeffrey Lichtman at (212) 581-1001 today for a free consultation.
+Therefore, if you have questions about New York City field sobriety tests and breath tests, speak to one of the attorney’s at our firm today for a free consultation.